mr4tt/zotbot/files/misc.md

 # misc
+- [Wikipedia: The Text Adventure](https://kevan.org/wikitext/) - A playable text adventure version of Wikipedia.
+Start anywhere that has a Wikipedia article, and explore the world a step at a time.

 - [Home - Apple Rankings by The Appleist Brian Frange - Comedian Brian Frange](https://applerankings.com/) - The industry-standard, definitive, inarguable guide to ranking and reviewing munching apples.
 Curated by comedian Brian Frange.

 - [Spacetime maps](https://spacetime-maps.vercel.app/)